There are so many things to do in Colombia that it can be challenging to organize your trip.

 2# San José del Guaviare, ideal to avoid tourists

-This is the capital of the Guaviare department.
-Before the peace agreements, it was a conflictive zone, but now it is open for tourism.
+San José del Guaviare is the capital of the Guaviare department.
+Before the peace agreements, it was a conflict zone, but now it is open for tourism.
 I loved my stay there.

 There are plenty of day trips that you can plan if you visit this area.
 One of them is to head to Caño Sabana.
 It’s a pink river similar to Caño Cristales — less impressive.

 Another exciting place in Cerro Azul is located 25km west of the capital.
-Here, you’ll find rock paintings dating back more than 12000 years ago.
+Here, you’ll find rock paintings dating back over 12000 years ago.

-You can fly from Bogotá on Satena Airlines.
+You can fly from Bogotá on Satena & Easyfligh Airlines—or take a bus (10-12 hours).

 More than 3000 travelers have already used our Colombia travel guide